banisterious/obsidian-oneirometrics/docs/TEMPLATER_INTEGRATION_PLAN.md

    - Clarify that Templater is the recommended way to use templates
    - Instructions for manually filling in placeholders when Templater isn't available
    - Guidance on installing Templater for the full experience
+   - Specific documentation updates:
+     - Create new `docs/TEMPLATER_INTEGRATION.md` detailing how the integration works
+     - Update `docs/PROJECT_OVERVIEW.md` to mention Templater integration as a key feature
+     - Update `docs/TESTING.md` with a section on testing templates
+     - Update `docs/SPECIFICATION.md` with the technical details of the implementation
+     - Update `README.md` to mention Templater support in the features list
+     - Update `USAGE.md` with comprehensive guidance on working with templates
+     - Update `CHANGELOG.md` with details about the Templater integration feature
+     - Include screenshots of the updated UI in documentation

 2. **In-Plugin Guidance**
    - Add helpful instructions when using static templates